pyros-dev/pyros-rosinterface/README.md

 # pyros-rosinterface
 ROS Interface sub-package for Pyros

+This package provides an interface to the multiprocess ROS system, from python.

+It is usable from a usual python virtual environment, following the normal python flow.

+If required, it could also be used from ROS itself (to allow ROS packaging of pyros apps)

 Assumptions
 --------------

-- OS is Ubuntu Trusty
+- OS is Ubuntu Xenial
 - ROS is already known.
 If not, get informations and tutorials on http://ros.org

 ROS Indigo System Setup